-Have you ever seen dogs in a magazine ad or TV series, film, live show or commercial and thought “my dog is just as cute, funnier, more photogenic, better for the part, better trained…” and wondered how you can get your dog on TV?
+Have you ever seen dogs in a magazine ad or TV series, film, live show or commercial and thought “my dog is cuter, funnier, more photogenic, better for the part, better trained…” and wondered how to get your dog on TV?

 Your dog may get discovered at a dog park or event, but getting to the point where your dog is hired for media work is really tough.
 There are so many dogs vying for a few good roles so it is very competitive.
-It will probably take lots of hard work, training, rejection and waiting, as well as luck and good attitude and good timing.
-Ads and TV are expensive to make and there is a team of people depending on your dog’s performance.
-They all want to reduce their risk.
+It will probably take lots of hard work, training, rejection, waiting, luck a positive attitude and good timing.

 We get a lot of questions about how to get kids and fur kids into the business so we thought we should share some helpful tips.

 The work may sound glamorous, but is not always fun – it’s work.
 It can mean long hours sitting around with hot lights, strangers, and noise.
 The first thing to consider is if this work is right for your child and/or your dog.

 I am totally besotted with Kilo the Pug (my “favourite child”) and think he is just adorable.
 I feature him in lots of our small videos and posts if I film him with someone he knows, but I absolutely would never put him in a public show or film as he might be anxious or reactive.

 He loves posing and doing tricks for treats at home alone but would hate anything more.
 A mission of ours at Talent Hounds is to promote how incredible shelter and rescue dogs can be.
 Even if your dog had a hard past, positive reinforcement training may help correct behavioral issues.
 However, with any dog – rescue or not, you must be honest with yourself about your dog’s temperament.
 Your dog must have the right mentality to be a star and so must you.